 Phases in a voltammogram

 - In order to investigate the presence of a particular substance in a liquid, a potential is applied to an electrode in the liquid by means of a potentiostat.
 This potential is increased linearly by a fixed increase per period of time.
 The potential of the electrode will cause the substance to react.
 The initial cathodic (negative), where no reaction took place, turns into a more anodic (positive) potential.
 The electrode starts to draw electrons from the substance in the liquid towards itself.
 The curve now shows an exponentially upward trend, i.e. with increasing potential the current increases.

 - After reaching the so-called redox potential, the initial exponential rise of the curve levels off.
 The cause being the decreasing amount of substance in front of the electrode, which also results in a lack of electrons, until eventually no electrons are left to draw close.
 The curve is at its highest point.

-- The researcher no longer has any reason to further increase the potential.
-In case of a Cyclic Voltammetry the potential descend linearly again.
+- There is no reason to increase the potential any further.
+In case of Cyclic Voltammetry the potential descend linearly again.
 This drop in potential causes the lower curve, that shows exactly the same gradient as the upper curve of the voltammogram, but then reversed.
-The substance, which was converted furing the anodic increase will now be reduced (receiving electrons) again.
+The substance, which was converted during the anodic increase will now be reduced (receiving electrons) again.

 Voltammograms are the results of electrochemical experiments that can be performed with a potentiostat.
-Palmsens developed a line of attractively priced potentiostats that you can use for your own research.
-You can choose (among other things) from:
+Palmsens BV developed a broad range of potentiostats that can be used in the field of electrochemistry.
+You can choose from: